peterwht/solidity-to-ink-guide/README.md

 }
 ```

 This almost works as expected.
-However, there is still one issue. `Vec<T>` requires that `T` implements `PackedAllocate`.
-So, `Vec<Proposal>` will throw errors.
+However, there is still one issue. `SpreadAllocate` (used with `Mapping`) requires that `Vec<Proposal>` implements `PackedAllocate`.
 To fix this, `Proposal` needs to implement `PackedAllocate`.
 See [here](https://paritytech.github.io/ink/ink_storage/traits/trait.PackedAllocate.html) for details + examples.
 See the following for this example:

 ```rust
     use ink_primitives::Key;